WendongZh/continual_visual_control/README.md

 ### Predictive Experience Replay for Continual Visual Control and Forecasting

 Code for Predictive Experience Replay for Continual Visual Control and Forecasting.
+[Paper on arxiv](https://arxiv.org/abs/2303.06572)

 This project is for our new approach on continual visual control which is submitted to the journal for possible publication.
 This work is an extension version of our previous work [CPL (CVPR'22)](https://openaccess.thecvf.com/content/CVPR2022/html/Chen_Continual_Predictive_Learning_From_Videos_CVPR_2022_paper.html).
 If you have any questions, feel free to make issues.
 Thanks for your interests!